 DnD (3e & 3.5e)

-It appears in 3rd edition in the Monster Manual (2000/2003).
+It appears in 3rd edition of the Monster Manual (2000/2003).
 From 3e to 3.5e it goes from being a huge ooze to a large ooze, despite its size (10ft cube) never changing.

 Dungeon and Dragons 3e and 3.5e (DnD 3e & 3.5e)